NishalNT/NewsApp-Android/README.md

 + LiveData: For observable data holders
 + ViewModel: For managing UI-related data in a lifecycle-conscious way
 + RecyclerView: For displaying a list of news articles
-+ Room: For local database storage (if applicable)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.